[Opinion] India's human rights defenders deserve EU support

 The focus of the thirteen-long page document lies with issues such as trade, and it attaches only marginal importance to human rights in its over 100 action points.
 It mentions the EU-India human rights dialogue only in passing, without any concrete or measurable objectives.

-We do not have time to wait and see how the CAA will be implemented
+We do not have time to wait and see how the CAA will be implemented.

 While visiting Kashmir has always been difficult for independent observers, the UN or official missions from the European Parliament, a group of MEPs from the extreme-right and populist parties were allowed to visit the Kashmir region in November 2019.